Curvatures and Non-metricities in the Non-Relativistic Limit of Bosonic Supergravity: Introduction

+Motivated by these developments, increasing attention has recently been devoted to understanding higher-derivative corrections in the NR limit \cite{Higher-Derivative1}-\cite{Higher-Derivative4}.
+At the relativistic level, many of these corrections are naturally written in terms of covariant tensors constructed from the Levi--Civita connection.
+In order to study their NR limit while preserving covariance under spacetime diffeomorphisms, it is useful to express these objects in terms of curvatures and covariant derivatives adapted to the NR geometric variables appearing in the expansion \eqref{metricexpansionintro}.

+Previous formulations of the NR limit of NS--NS gravity provide a consistent description of the dynamics in terms of Newton--Cartan geometry and connections that naturally accommodate the local boost, $SO(1,1)$ and transverse rotation symmetries of the theory \cite{NSNS}.
+While this framework is well suited for describing the two-derivative dynamics of NR supergravity certain applications, in particular the systematic decomposition of relativistic curvature tensors appearing in higher-derivative corrections, benefit from a pure metric formulation.
+In such a formulation, the relativistic curvature invariants could be reorganized in a covariant manner in terms of their different contributions in powers of $c$ without need of using the vielbein decomposition or spin connections (see also \cite{new} for a metric formalism in p-brane Galilean geometries).

-In this work, we solve this issue by constructing a torsionless affine connection that is explicitly covariant under spacetime diffeomorphisms.
-Crucially, this connection is not metric compatible with respect to the fundamental NR fields.
-Instead, the covariant derivatives of $\tau_\mu{}^{a}$ and $h^{\mu\nu}$ are controlled by specific non-metricity tensors, which are uniquely fixed by requiring consistency with the relativistic metric condition.
-As a result, the full bosonic supergravity action can be rewritten in a manifestly covariant form with respect to diffeomorphisms, where all terms remain finite and well defined as $c\rightarrow\infty$.
+The main goal of this work is to provide such a formulation.
+We construct a torsionless affine connection adapted to the NR metric variables $\tau_{\mu\nu}$ and $h_{\mu\nu}$ and use it to rewrite relativistic geometric quantities in a manifestly covariant form under spacetime diffeomorphisms.
+Importantly, the resulting connection is not metric compatible with respect to the fundamental NR fields.
+Instead, the covariant derivatives of the fundamental fields are controlled by a set of non-metricity tensors that arise naturally from expanding the relativistic metric compatibility condition.
+These non-metricities are uniquely determined by requiring consistency with the relativistic Levi--Civita structure (compatibility with the relativistic metric).

+This construction allows relativistic curvature tensors to be systematically reorganized into NR geometric invariants.
+In particular, we show that the full bosonic supergravity action can be rewritten in terms of covariant NR quantities, with all contributions remaining finite and well defined in the limit $c\rightarrow\infty$.